Sugavanas/php-obfuscator/README.md

 While this tool does not make PHP code impossible to read, it will make it significantly less legible.

-It is compatible with PHP 5.3, 5.4 and 5.5, but needs PHP 5.4+ to run.
+This library is currently under development and supports PHP 7.2 and above.
+PHP 8 has not been tested yet.
+For PHP 5.x please use [this](https://github.com/naneau/php-obfuscator).

 ## Usage